Insurers eye bulk annuity boost after budget blow

 But the blow could be softened by demand from defined benefit - or final salary - pension schemes, many of which are seeking to hive off their exposure to the risk that scheme members live longer than expected or that interest rates rise, in so-called "bulk-annuity" deals.

-The Pension Protection Fund reckons total liabilities in UK final salary schemes top 1.2 trillion pounds, almost the size of the UK economy.
+The Pension Protection Fund reckons total liabilities in UK final salary schemes top 1.2 trillion pounds ($2 trillion), almost the size of the UK economy.

 This year has already seen a record-breaking 3 billion pound deal between L&G and now defunct chemicals firm ICI..